God designed an economy that enables all of humanity to flourish.

 Communities

-Local Economic Transformation Action Councils connect producers, buyers, educators, and government partners, building a local economy that is centered on nurturing and protecting human identity as being made in the image of God.
+Leaders work together to build a “people first” local economy centered on nurturing and protecting each person’s identity as being made in the image of God.

 Nations